Chapter 7 Means Test: What You Need To Know

 Chapter 7 Means Test Part 2: Comparing Your Income to the State Median Income

-Once you have a clear look at your income for the previous six months, you can then start filling out the means test form, though we would recommend having a bankruptcy attorney assist you with your means test calculations to ensure accuracy.
+Once you have a clear view of your income over the previous six months, you can start filling out the means test form, though we recommend having a bankruptcy attorney assist you with your calculations to ensure accuracy.
 You’ll want to use the means test page on the United States Department of Justice’s website to find your state’s median income.
 Using the drop-down menu, you’ll find a link to the median income based on state and family size using data gathered by the Census Bureau.
 For example, in Florida, the median income for a family of four is $89,206, as of April 2022.

 Chapter 7 Means Test Part 3: Determining Disposable Income

-If your income exceeds the state median income for your household size, the next part of the means test states that if you have disposable income to pay a minimum of 25 percent of your unsecured debt over five years, you can’t file for Chapter 7 bankruptcy.
+If your income exceeds the state median income for your household size, the next part of the means test states that if you have disposable income to pay at least 25 percent of your unsecured debt over five years, you can’t file for Chapter 7 bankruptcy.
 The types of expenses include:

 • Food